jiahaowang0906/Redback_Project2_wearable-tech-sensors/data science & analytics/Position Detection for PU(bedsore) Prevention/README.md

 **2. README.md:**

-•	Purpose: This README file serves as a comprehensive document detailing my individual contributions to the project.
+•	This README file serves as a comprehensive document detailing my individual contributions to the project.
 It includes information on project goals, file inventory, file interrelations, and project status.
 ## File Interrelations
 1. **Position_Detection_Model.ipynb**